National AccessAbility Week

 Organizations that can help:

-Disability Alliance BC is a non-profit that aims to support all people with disabilities to live with dignity, independence, and as equal and full participants in the community.
+Disability Alliance BC(link is external) is a non-profit that aims to support all people with disabilities to live with dignity, independence, and as equal and full participants in the community.
 They offer many different services including:

 • The Advocacy Access Program which provides one on one assistance with provincial and federal income supports/benefits